vipulnaik/diet-exercise-health/profile-information/health-profile.md

 oximeter readings (as well as other one-off readings in response to health events or other incidents) in [pulse_oximeter_readings.sql](../sql/pulse_oximeter_readings.sql).
-My most recent reading was a range of 94% to 97% over a period of two minutes.
+My most recent reading taken on 2024-10-13 was a range of 99% to 100% over a period of one minute.

 For recent pulse oximeter readings, see [pulse_oximeter_readings.sql](../sql/pulse_oximeter_readings.sql).